featbit/featbit-docs/pages/getting-started/how-to-guides/testing-in-production.md

 ![](../../getting-started/assets/testing-in-production/007.webp)

 The configuration above means if users is in segment "my lovely QA team", DinoGame will release to this user.
-This configuration can also be implemented in other feature flags for testing in production for other features, like "difficulty mode".&#x20;
+This configuration can also be implemented in other feature flags for testing in production for other features, like "difficulty mode".

 ![](../../getting-started/assets/testing-in-production/008.webp)